Wildlife of Lebanon: Fauna

 The wild boar can be found in the Beqaa Region, in packs of 20 or so, running around, searching for food.

 The golden jackal is relatively common in Lebanon, there are some next to villages in the forest and others in natural reserves.

 The red fox is in similar position with the golden jackal.

 Some of the larger mammals native to Lebanon include: wildcats, striped hyenas, jackals, Egyptian mongoose, least weasel, beech marten, European otter, Caucasian badger, honey badger, gray wolf, marbled polecat, jungle cat, caracal, red foxes, porcupines and squirrels.
 Syrian brown bear were formerly resident in the Lebanon and anti-Lebanon mountain ranges until the early twentieth century.
 Vagrant records of brown bears continued until the 1980s and single sighting was recorded in 2016.

-Rodents are a huge group of mammals worldwide and are well represented in Lebanon, this group includes the squirrel, porcupine, dormice, mice, rats, voles, mole rats, hamsters, jirds and jerboas.
+Rodents in Lebanon include squirrel, porcupine, dormice, mice, rats, voles, mole rats, hamsters, jirds and jerboas.
 Also in the Beqaa Valley, Lake Yammoune is home to the country's only endemic fish, Pseudophoxinus libani.
 About 31 species of reptiles and amphibians are found in this region, including tortoises, chameleons, and various snakes, lizards, frogs and toads.

 A sun spider - or wind scorpion - in Kfardebian.

 A species of sun spider, which crawls while raising its front limbs, make its home in the arid higher altitudes.
-At times finding its way into homes.